 Many of the agencies that I spoke to did have “transitional policies” in place, like dedicated nursing rooms, flexible re-entrance programs and backup childcare options for new parents.

-Moreover, it’s significant the industry is increasingly framing this as a parental issue, rather than exclusively a mother’s issue.
+Significantly, the PR industry is increasingly framing this as a parental issue, rather than exclusively a mother’s issue.
 While birth mothers require leave for medical recovery, paid baby bonding time for both parents reaps benefits for both men and women within the family and the workplace.
 For instance, couples become accustomed to raising children together making it more feasible for both parents to return to the workplace.
 In this area, it’s notable that H+K’s paternity —or partner— paid leave policy rivals that of Twitter’s (10 weeks) — several other companies, mostly in technology, finance or professional services, offer 12+ weeks of paid paternity leave.

 Ultimately, it’s not just the tech giants that PR agencies compete with when it comes to progressive parental leave policies.
 Goldman Sachs, Johnson & Johnson, Bank of America, McKinsey, Deloitte, among many other US companies have extended paid maternity — and increasingly — paternity leave policies.
 Smaller companies sometimes employ more creative solutions like hiring an in-office nanny so that new parents can bring babies to work, like the PR firm the Benjamin Group did nearly two decades ago.